Mjz86/c_colon/README.md

-# the mcc abi , c colon's calling conventions and its implications:
+# c colon's mcc abi and its implications:

 > intruduction: